Impact of the COVID-19 pandemic on sports: 2021

 For the 2021 UCI World Tour, the tour's three events in Australia in January–February (the Tour Down Under, Great Ocean Road Race, and Herald Sun Tour), and also Hamburg Cyclassics (August in Germany), Grand Prix Cycliste de Québec and Grand Prix Cycliste de Montréal (September in Canada), Tour of Guangxi (October in China) were cancelled.
 Paris–Roubaix, originally scheduled in April, was postponed to October.
 Many UCI ProSeries and continental circuit races were cancelled, some races such as Tour of Qinghai Lake (usually class 2.HC) and Tour of Japan (2.1) downgraded themselves to the class 2.2 and held with domestic teams only during the international travel restrictions.

 2022

 For the 2022 UCI World Tour, the tour's Australian events were once again cancelled due to local restrictions; although the possibility of holding the Great Ocean Road Race later in the season was suggested, it was ultimately cancelled in full due to a lack of available dates.
 The Tour Down Under was replaced in both years by a "Festival of Cycling" headlined by races in Australia's National Road Series.

+2023

+Following stage 9 of the Giro d'Italia, pink jersey Remco Evenepoel tested positive for COVID-19 and withdrew from the race.

+2024

+Sepp Kuss was initially set to participate in the Tour de France, but he withdrew from the Critérium du Dauphiné due to COVID-19 symptoms and was subsequently removed from the Tour de France roster.

+Some riders including Tom Pidcock withdrew from the Tour de France for COVID-19 symptoms, and the race organizer reintroduced protective protocols.

 BMX

 Race days of the 2020 UCI BMX Supercross World Cup were cancelled including 2 to 3 May in Papendal, the Netherlands.

-The 2020 UCI BMX World Championships, scheduled to take place in Houston, United States on 26–31 May, are postponed.
+The 2020 UCI BMX World Championships, scheduled to take place in Houston, United States on 26–31 May, were postponed.